Turkish-backed rebels looting in Afrin

 There will be pressure on Turkey to bring refugees from Afrin back swiftly.
 Some Kurds fear Turkey's aim is demographic change - replacing them with Arabs and Turkmen.
 Ankara denies it, but the Kurdish majority there might not take kindly to a permanent Turkish and Arab presence.

-In a separate development, Turkey's state-run Anadolu news agency reported that a bomb blast in a four-storey building in Afrin had killed seven civilians and four rebels overnight.
+Earlier, Turkey's state-run Anadolu news agency reported that a bomb blast in a four-storey building in Afrin had killed seven civilians and four rebels overnight.

 There was no confirmation from the SOHR, but it reported that at least 13 rebels had been killed and 25 wounded by mine explosions since Sunday.

-Kurdish authorities said on Sunday that their forces would "switch from direct confrontation to hit-and-run attacks" and that resistance would "continue until every inch of Afrin is liberated".
+Kurdish authorities said on Sunday that Afrin would "become a permanent nightmare" for Turkish-led forces and promised to retake the city.

-Meanwhile, the International Committee of the Red Cross called for its personnel to be given greater access to Afrin, warning that the Turkish Red Crescent lacked credibility among Kurdish civilians.
+Meanwhile, the International Committee of the Red Cross called for its personnel to be given greater access to Afrin, warning that the Turkish Red Crescent's credibility among Kurdish civilians was "close to zero".

+The UN estimated on Sunday that about 100,000 people were still living inside the Afrin region, down from 323,000 in November.
+Some 98,000 are registered as displaced in neighbouring areas controlled by the Syrian government.

 The SOHR says at least 289 civilians, including 43 children, have been killed in the battle for Afrin.
-However, the Turkish military denies targeting civilians or civilian infrastructure.
+However, the Turkish military denies targeting civilians.